MissLexterPhD/BotNet/README.md

-# SwarmCommSim: A Simulator for (Optionally) Networked Multi-Agent Control and Swarm vs. Swarm Games
+# BotNet: A Simulator for (Optionally) Networked Multi-Agent Control and Swarm vs. Swarm Games

 ## Setup: